dyuk01/blog/_posts/2024-07-23-SwapNodeInPairs.markdown

 ![alt text](/blog/public/img/SwapNodeInPairs.png)

 ## Approach
 The basic approach is similar to the "swapping numbers" method (utilizing variable `temp`).
-In this case, we apply this logic to the nodes of a linked list
+In this case, we apply this logic to the nodes of a linked list.
+Since we cannot start from the initial and have initial.next due to None type, we must initialize from the previous node

 ## Code
 ```python